 How Long Does Homemade Kombucha Last?

-If you’ve been experimenting with making your own kombucha at home, you will probably be following a kit.
+If you are beginning to experiment with making your own kombucha at home, you will probably be following a kit initially.
 This kit should tell you a rough expiry date for your kombucha.
 In most cases, homemade kombucha lasts between one and three months when stored in a sealed container in the fridge.

 How to Spot Bad Kombucha

 How can you tell if your kombucha has gone bad?
 Many people assume that floating bits in the drink are an indication that the drink is no longer safe.
 However, this is a misconception.
 These bits are SCOBY and are a sign that your kombucha is still full of healthy live bacteria.
 Clear kombucha is a sign that the drink is pasteurized or filtered, therefore containing no bacteria at all, good or bad.
 One sign of a bad kombucha is mold.
-This occurs very rarely, but, as you can guess, mold is never a good sign.
+This occurs very rarely, but, as you likely already know, mold is never a good sign.
 Another important sign is the smell and taste of the beverage.
-If it’s very tart or vinegary, chances are it’s no longer healthy to drink.
+If it is very tart or vinegary, chances are it’s no longer healthy to drink.
 Luckily, there are a few other excellent uses for over-fermented kombucha.

 Does Expired Kombucha Have More Alcohol?

-Essentially, an older bottle of kombucha has fermented for a longer period of time than a newer bottle.
+Essentially, an older bottle of kombucha will have fermented for a longer period of time than a newer bottle.
 During the fermentation process, yeast converts sugar into alcohol.
 So, yes, the longer a bottle ferments, the higher the alcohol content.
-Nevertheless, kombucha contains very low levels of alcohol, so in most cases, alcohol content shouldn’t trouble you when you drink an old kombucha.
+Nevertheless, kombucha contains very low levels of alcohol, so in most cases, alcohol content shouldn’t trouble you when you drink an older kombucha.